pndaproject/platform-salt/s3help.md

 }
 ```

- - An finally, go back to users list, select the user just created on 1 and attach the policy to the user using the permissions tab:
+ - Go back to users list, select the user just created on 1 and attach the policy to the user using the permissions tab:
 ![](images/attach-policy.png)